Kylie Jenner reportedly pregnant with first child

 There's reportedly going to be one more member of the Kardashian family to keep up with soon.
-According to People Magazine, Kylie Jenner is expecting her first child with boyfriend Travis Scott.
+According to People, Kylie Jenner is expecting her first child with boyfriend Travis Scott.

-The reality star and makeup mogul, 20, started dating Scott, a Grammy Award-nominated rapper, earlier this year.
+The reality star-turned-makeup mogul, 20, started dating Scott, a Grammy Award-nominated rapper, earlier this year.
 The gender of the baby is unconfirmed but is rumored to be a girl, due in February.

 Kylie Jenner is pregnant, according to reportsPlay Video - 0:36